Difference Between Authorized & Outstanding Shares

 A share of stock represents a share of ownership in a corporation.
 By buying stock, you become an owner of the company and have the right to vote on corporate issues.
-Understanding the different types of stock offered by a corporation and how many shares of stock the corporation has the right to issue can help you make important investment decisions.
-Before you invest, compare the total number of authorized shares to the number of issued, or outstanding, shares to find the best stocks for your portfolio.
+A company has both authorized and outstanding shares.
+Authorized shares are all the shares the company holds and can potentially issue to investors.
+On the other hand, outstanding shares are those already sold to investors.
+Before you invest, compare the total number of authorized shares to the number of outstanding shares to find the best stocks for your portfolio.

 Corporations set the number of authorized shares in their formation documents, or articles of incorporation.
 The articles specify how many shares of stock the company holds and the different types of stock it will offer.
 A standard corporation can authorize any number of shares, from a single share of stock to a million or more.

 A company isn't required to issue all of its authorized shares of stock, and many corporations issue just a small portion of the total authorized shares.
 Having extra shares of authorized stock beyond the number outstanding allows the company to sell some of these shares as needed to raise cash.

 Changing Authorized or Outstanding Shares

 It may involve placing additional shares for sale on a stock exchange or issuing additional shares to employees in terms of stock options or similar programs.
 Companies can also reduce the number of issued shares by buying back previously issued shares using a stock buyback program.
 These shares are then kept as treasury shares and may be reissued or retired.